-Over 2,100 people brought their families, a blanket, and an open heart and watched our Free Shakespeare in the Park for Families this summer, just like every other summer for the past 11 years.
+Over 2,500 peopleintroduced their children to Shakespeare‘s ‘Much Ado About Nothing’ through our Free Shakespeare in the Park for Families this summer, just like every other summer for the past 12 years.

 Many talented actors were able to train, create and give back, either by teaching in schools, prisons or by being on stage, always sharing an important truth.

-With your support, this year we were able to start our first pilot program for Correctional Officers.
-In a world where Correctional Officers suicide rate is unacceptably high and there are not enough programs to address their traumas, you made it possible for us to make this first step.
-Thank you for that in the name of each one of them.
+With your support, this year we were able to continue to work on our first program for Correctional Officers.
+In a world where Correctional Officers’ suicide rate is unacceptably high and there are not enough programs to address their traumas, you made it possible for us to make this first step.

-$125 can take an incarcerated child from ages 8 to 18 out of camp for one day to experience theater for the first time in their life.
-Can you imagine being 8 years old and detained in a juvenile jail?
+$125 can take an incarcerated child from ages 8 to 18 out of camp for one day to experience theater for the first time in their life

 You would be amazed by the difference your donation can make.